-&lt;sup>65 Henry James Finger (1853-1930) was born of German parents in San Francisco.
+74 Henry James Finger (1853-1930) was born of German parents in San Francisco.
 After clerking in a Redwood City drugstore, he entered the first class of the California College of Pharmacy at the age of 17, but was unable to complete his studies due to lack of funds.
 In 1872 he repaired to Santa Barbara, where he established his own pharmacy business, catering to a large and growing clientele from 1875 to 1890.
 He was forced to discontinue the practice of pharmacy because of a "stubborn siege" of an unspecified chronic illness.
 Active in Republican politics, he served for three years as county coroner and public administrator.
 In 1891, he was appointed by Gov. Markham to the first State Board of Pharmacy; six years later, he lost his seat when Gov. Budd, a Democrat, replaced the Board, but he was re-appointed under the Republican administration of Gov. Gage in 1901.
 Finger's retirement from active professional practice and support for aggressive enforcement made him unpopular among pharmacists.
+He showed a keen interest in having his expenses compensated, and was accused but exonerated of padding his expense account in a 1904 Board scandal.
+He was attentive to the ladies but opposed women's suffrage.
+He was a member of the Progressive Republicans, the Odd Fellows, and the Unitarian church.
+He retired from the Board in 1922.
+According to Who's Who in California, 1928 -29, he authored "numerous papers and published addresses" on narcotics policy; unfortunately, he left no collected papers, and some of his writings

-He showed a keen interest in having his expenses compensated, and was accused but exonerated of padding his known as "the author of California's pharmacy law regulating sale of poisons."66 An active figure in state Republican politics, Finger was one of the original appointees to the state's first board of pharmacy in 1891.
+"the author of California's pharmacy law regulating sale of poisons."75 An active figure in state Republican politics, Finger was one of the original appointees to the state's first board of pharmacy in 1891.
 He served until 1922, taking a special interest in enforcement issues.
-Though a pharmacist by training, Finger became known as the "lawyer" of the board for his work in drafting legislation, such as the Itinerant Vendor Law against patent medicine peddlers (1903).
-He lost his seat for one term due to a scandal, in which he and other board members were accused by Hearst's San Francisco Examiner of irregularities and favoritism in licensing pharmacists.68 Thanks to excellent political connections, he was reappointed by Gov. Gillett in 1909.
-He became active on the board's Legal and Complaint Committee in charge of narcotics, where he championed vigorous and aggressive enforcement techniques.
-Although highly unpopular with fellow pharmacists, Finger's efforts won favorable attention in higher circles.
-With a recommendation from Sen. Perkins and the brother of Secretary of State Philander Knox, he was appointed as one of three U.S. delegates to the International Conference on Opium at the Hague in 1911, along with Bishop Brent, the chief U.S. delegate to the Shanghai Commission, and Hamilton Wright, who very much resented the appointment of the diplomatically inexperienced California pharmacist.
+Though a pharmacist by training, Finger became known as the "lawyer" of the board for his work in drafting legislation, such as the Itinerant Vendor Law against patent medicine peddlers (1903).76 He lost his seat for one term due to a scandal, in which he and other board members were accused by Hearst's San Francisco Examiner of irregularities and favoritism in licensing pharmacists.77 Thanks to excellent political connections, he was reappointed by Gov. Gillett in 1909.
+He became active on the board's Legal and Complaint Committee in charge of narcotics, where he championed vigorous and aggressive enforcement techniques.78 Although highly unpopular with fellow pharmacists, Finger's efforts won favorable attention in higher circles.
+With a recommendation from Sen. Perkins and the brother of Secretary of State Philander Knox, he was appointed as one of three U.S. delegates to the International Conference on Opium at the Hague in 1911, along with Bishop Brent, the chief U.S. delegate to the Shanghai Commission, and Hamilton Wright, who very much resented the appointment of the diplomatically inexperienced California pharmacist.79